The Adviser You Can Talk To Podcast

 I will leave it there with those excellent takeaways.
 This has been Andrew Busa and JonPaul McBride from Adviser Investments, thanking you for listening to The Adviser You Can Talk To Podcast.
 Be on the lookout for any future episodes that we might do around equity compensation.
 We might not be done.
 If you did enjoy this conversation, please subscribe and review our show, and you can also check us out at www.adviserinvestments.com/podcasts.
 Your feedback is always welcome.
 And if you have any questions or topics that you would like us to explore, please email us at email@example.com.
 Thanks for listening.

 Podcast released on August 25, 2021.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
+Past performance does not guarantee future results.
+All investments involve risk and can lose value.
+Always consult a financial, legal or tax professional before taking specific action.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
 For more information on each individual featured in this podcast, see the Our People section of our website.